objetos/q_p5fx/visit_quadrille/_index.md

 This approach is not only concise but also supports scenarios that are prone to indexing errors.
 Additionally, `visitQuadrille` accepts an optional `values` array to selectively process specific cell values, adding flexibility without complicating the syntax.

-In this chapter, `visitQuadrille` will be used with modern [arrow functions](https://www.w3schools.com/js/js_arrow_function.asp) for even more concise and functional code, making it an essential tool for streamlined `quadrille` operations.
+Throughout this section, `visitQuadrille` will be used with modern [arrow functions](https://www.w3schools.com/js/js_arrow_function.asp) for even more concise and functional code, making it an essential tool for streamlined `quadrille` operations.